How to Profit From Crypto Arbitrage Trading

 What is arbitrage?

-If you’ve never participated in arbitrage trading before, it involves exploiting price differences across multiple exchanges.
+If you’ve never participated in arbitrage trading before, it involves exploiting price differences across multiple markets or exchanges.
 For example, if the BAT-ETH market is trading for 0.0013085 ETH on Kraken and 0.00132424 ETH on Bittrex, that’s a price difference of about 1.2%.
 If you can quickly purchase BAT on Kraken then sell it on Bittrex you can turn a quick profit.
 Of course each exchange includes trading fees so you need to make sure you factor that in as well.

 How to find crypto arbitrage opportunities

 Finding spreads (differences in prices) across exchanges requires monitoring a number of exchanges simultaneously and doing the math to determine which is the biggest spread.
 Doing this manually can be a tedious and slow task, in reality this isn’t feasible.
 You’ll want a tool to assist in this process.

 One great solution that can help with this is Coygo Terminal, a secure multi-exchange trading tool that makes many parts of the trading workflow easier.
 Coygo Terminal provides a number of real-time data tools that can be helpful while trading, but today we’re going to focus on the Arbitrage 2.0 screen.